 - does not qualify for investment incentives or any special benefits;

-- has up to 50 employees one month after the commencement of operations, all of them nationals;
+- has at least 10 and up to 50 employees one month after the commencement of operations, all of them nationals;

 - has a turnover at least 100 times income per capita; and